 - What is the reason for department "Sør" having 8% higher contract utilization than department "Nord"?

 - Why does department "Vest" experience a negative trend (-11%) in spend through contracts

 Diving into the data is the best way to drive fact-based decisions and implement the most appropriate measures to mitigate the problem.
 Or in other words;

 Analyzing and tracking contract utilization may also highlight the need for additional contracts, or rather, a lack of contract coverage.
 In the next example, we take a look at contract utilization across spend categories.

 This type of analysis can reveal spend areas, such as categories, where you do not have sufficient contract coverage today.
 In other words, the existing contracts might not fully cover the organization and end-users needs.
 Looking at the data, you might want to ask yourself:

 - Why is the contract utilization for the category "Trelast" 0%?
 Is it due to no contracts being in place at all or that the existing ones are misrepresenting actual business needs?

 Please note that these insights can also indicate bundling opportunities, assuming that your existing contracts satisfy all your needs within the category.

 Disclaimer.
-The insights provided above are merely indications and do not always give you the full picture.
-For example, you might want to validate the analyzes with qualitative and other relevant insights.
+The insights provided above are merely indications and don't always give you the full picture.
+For example, you might want to validate the analysis with qualitative and other relevant insights.